apptainer/singularity-userdocs/security.rst

 Key Store
 *********

-The `Key Service <https://cloud.sylabs.io/keystore>`_ enables users to share PGP public keys, which can be used to sign and verify Singularity container images.
+The `Key Store <https://cloud.sylabs.io/keystore>`_ is a key management system offered by Sylabs that utilizes `OpenPGP implementation <https://gnupg.org/>`_ to facilitate users in sharing PGP public keys, which can be used to sign and verify Singularity container images.
 The service is based on the OpenPGP HTTP Keyserver Protocol (HKP), with several enhancements:

 - The Service requires connections to be secured with Transport Layer Security (TLS).
 - The Service implements token-based authentication, allowing only authenticated users to add or modify PGP keys.